IamParvSinghal/Wisconsin_Autonomous/README.md

 ### 4. Identifying Upward-Pointing Cones

-We have a function that checks if a convex hull represents an upward-pointing cone based on bounding rectangles.
-This function filters out the upward-pointing cones from the rest.
+I had a function that checked if a convex hull represented an upward-pointing cone based on bounding rectangles.
+This function filtered out the upward-pointing cones from the rest.

 ```
 def convex_hull_pointing_up(ch: np.ndarray) -> bool: